franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Introduction to Map Warper.
-"This lesson introduces basic use of Map Warper for historical maps."
+- Programming Historian: [Introduction to Map Warper](https://programminghistorian.org/en/lessons/introduction-to-map-warper).
+“This lesson introduces basic use of Map Warper for historical maps.”
-- Programming Historian: Displaying a Georeferenced Map in KnightLab’s StoryMap JS.
-"In this lesson, you will learn how to display a georeferenced map from Map Warper in KnightLab’s StoryMap JS."
+- Programming Historian: [Displaying a Georeferenced Map in KnightLab’s StoryMap JS](https://programminghistorian.org/en/lessons/displaying-a-georeferenced-map-in-storymap-js).
+“In this lesson, you will learn how to display a georeferenced map from Map Warper in KnightLab’s StoryMap JS.”
-- Programming Historian: Web Mapping with Python and Leaflet.
-"This tutorial teaches users how to create a web map based on tabular data."
+- Programming Historian: [Web Mapping with Python and Leaflet](https://programminghistorian.org/en/lessons/web-mapping-python-leaflet).
+“This tutorial teaches users how to create a web map based on tabular data.”
-- Programming Historian: Using JavaScript to Create Maps of Correspondence.
-"Demonstrates how to use the JavaScript library “Leaflet” to produce an interactive map."
+- Programming Historian: [Using JavaScript to Create Maps of Correspondence](https://programminghistorian.org/en/lessons/using-javascript-to-create-maps-of-correspondence).
+“Demonstrates how to use the JavaScript library “Leaflet” to produce an interactive map.”
-- Programming Historian: Geoparsing English-Language Text with the Edinburgh Geoparser.
-"This tutorial teaches users how to use the Edinburgh Geoparser to process a piece of English-language text."
+- Programming Historian: [Geoparsing English-Language Text with the Edinburgh Geoparser](https://programminghistorian.org/en/lessons/geoparsing-english-language-text-with-edinburgh-geoparser).
+“This tutorial teaches users how to use the Edinburgh Geoparser to process a piece of English-language text.”
-- Programming Historian: Finding Places in Text with the World Historical Gazetteer.
-"This lesson details how to programmatically search documents for a list of terms, including place names and then how to obtain coordinates and map historical place names."
+- Programming Historian: [Finding Places in Text with the World Historical Gazetteer](https://programminghistorian.org/en/lessons/finding-places-in-text-with-world-historical-gazetteer).
+“This lesson details how to programmatically search documents for a list of terms, including place names and then how to obtain coordinates and map historical place names.”
-- Programming Historian: Working with Named Places: How and Why to Build a Gazetteer.
-"This lesson teaches you how to create a gazetteer from a historical text, using the Linked Places Delimited (LP-TSV) format."
+- Programming Historian: [Working with Named Places: How and Why to Build a Gazetteer](https://programminghistorian.org/en/lessons/working-with-named-places-how-and-why-to-build-a-gazetteer).
+“This lesson teaches you how to create a gazetteer from a historical text, using the Linked Places Delimited (LP-TSV) format.”
-- Programming Historian: Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts.
-"This lesson will teach you how to use Python to extract a set of keywords very quickly and systematically from a set of texts."
+- Programming Historian: [Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts](https://programminghistorian.org/en/lessons/using-gazetteers-to-extract-sets-of-keywords).
+“This lesson will teach you how to use Python to extract a set of keywords very quickly and systematically from a set of texts.”
-- Programming Historian: Geocoding Historical Data using QGIS.
-"Learn how to use QGIS to convert lists of place names in to geographic coordinates, allowing you to map them."
+- Programming Historian: [Geocoding Historical Data using QGIS](https://programminghistorian.org/en/lessons/geocoding-historical-data-using-qgis).
+“Learn how to use QGIS to convert lists of place names in to geographic coordinates, allowing you to map them.”
-- Programming Historian: Georeferencing in QGIS 2.0.
-"In this lesson, you will learn how to georeference historical maps so that they may be added to a GIS as a raster layer."
+- Programming Historian: [Georeferencing in QGIS 2.0](https://programminghistorian.org/en/lessons/georeferencing-in-qgis).
+“In this lesson, you will learn how to georeference historical maps so that they may be added to a GIS as a raster layer.”
-- Programming Historian: Installing QGIS 2.0 and Adding Layers.
-"In this lesson you will install QGIS software, download geospatial files like shapefiles and GeoTIFFs, and create a map out of a number of vector and raster layers."
+- Programming Historian: [Installing QGIS 2.0 and Adding Layers](https://programminghistorian.org/en/lessons/installing-qgis-and-adding-layers).
+“In this lesson you will install QGIS software, download geospatial files like shapefiles and GeoTIFFs, and create a map out of a number of vector and raster layers.”
-- Programming Historian: Creating New Vector Layers in QGIS 2.0.
-"In this lesson you will learn how to create vector layers based on scanned historical maps."
+- Programming Historian: [Creating New Vector Layers in QGIS 2.0](https://programminghistorian.org/en/lessons/creating-new-vector-layers-in-qgis).
+“In this lesson you will learn how to create vector layers based on scanned historical maps.”
-- Programming Historian: Intro to Google Maps and Google Earth.
-"Google My Maps and Google Earth provide an easy way to start creating digital maps."
+- Programming Historian: [Intro to Google Maps and Google Earth](https://programminghistorian.org/en/lessons/intro-to-google-maps-and-google-earth).
+“Google My Maps and Google Earth provide an easy way to start creating digital maps.”
-- Programming Historian: Using Geospatial Data to Inform Historical Research in R. "In this lesson, you will use R-language to analyze and map geospatial data."
+- Programming Historian: [Using Geospatial Data to Inform Historical Research in R](https://programminghistorian.org/en/lessons/using-geospatial-data-in-r).
+“In this lesson, you will use R-language to analyze and map geospatial data.”
-- Programming Historian: Introduction to Gravity Models of Migration & Trade.
-"This lesson introduces gravity models as a means for determining the probable distribution of entities across space in historical datasets."
+- Programming Historian: [Introduction to Gravity Models of Migration & Trade](https://programminghistorian.org/en/lessons/introduction-to-gravity-models-of-migration-and-trade).
+“This lesson introduces gravity models as a means for determining the probable distribution of entities across space in historical datasets.”
-- GIS for humanities

 </details>

 ## Physical computing {#physical-computing}